byuitechops/byui-canvas-theme/readme.md

 This is Brigham Young University-Idaho's custom CSS and JS for their Canvas instance.
 These files are used by students from BYU-Idaho, LDS Business College, and Pathway Worldwide and are distributed across the globe.
 For this reason it is imperative that these files remain as minimal as possible.
 See [this Google Slides](https://docs.google.com/presentation/d/1iTmfZkQzmQgSC2WqcPf2IH2QCsUWShA3V-DDAuP5ybo/edit#slide=id.p) for more information.

 ## Permissions
 You need to get the proper permissions to upload to Canvas.
-Contact Dane Bohman to get access to change the theme in the test instance and development subaccount of Canvas.
+Contact Dane Bohman or Ben Wilson to get access to change the theme in the top level test instance of Canvas.

 ## Theme Change Requests
 > TODO: Figure out the way we will collect problems